 If you don’ want to use medicated drops, its okay.
 Check out following product designed to relieve gas from baby.

 Windi the Gasspasser is a product designed by company who developed NoseFrida – to such boogers from nose.
 It may sound hilarious, but it exactly does what it has been invented to do and is safe.
 It’s a hollow tube that you insert in your baby’s bottom to release trapped gas.

 Can Mother’s Diet Cause Baby Gas?

-According to most of the Healthcare organizations, Breast milk is the only food that babies needs until they are 6 months old.
+According to most Healthcare organizations, Breast milk is the only food that babies need until they are 6 months old.
 So, there is no need to stop breastfeeding because your baby has gas.
-Gas in babies is inevitable in first 1 to 4 months of their life.
+Gas in babies is inevitable in the first 1 to 4 months of their life.

 Many breastfeeding mothers worry about their diet causing gas in babies.
 However, study published in 2017 found that mothers often needlessly restrict their diet (3).
 There is no need to restrict any specific food.

 But if you really think that something in your diet is causing gas in the baby, try keeping a food log, which may help identify whether particular foods trigger gas in a baby.
 You may want to try eliminating dairy and caffeine first before restricting “gassy food” – Cabbage, cauliflower, broccoli, beans – from your diet.